 \textbf{Automatic program repair.~~} The research on automatic program~\citep{allamanis2017learning,vasic2019neural,hellendoorn2019global,georgiev2022heat, chen2019sequencer,li2020dlfix,yasunaga2020graph,yasunaga2021break} relieves developers from the enormous effort of finding and fixing programming bugs.
-Recently, \codellms have been adapted for program repair by translating buggy programs into their clean counterparts~\citep{ahmad2021unified,wang2021codet5,kanade2019pre}.
-Among those, we use RealiT~\citep{richter2022can} as our repair model in the \repair method, for that they reported SotA results and utilize similar simple mutation during training.
-Despite the similarity, code repair commonly targets fixing bugs from \emph{complete} programs, while we study potential bugs from partial code.
+Recently, \codellms have been adapted for program repair by translating buggy programs into their reference counterparts~\citep{ahmad2021unified,wang2021codet5,kanade2019pre}.
+Among those, we use RealiT~\citep{richter2022can} as our repair model in the \repair method since they obtain the SotA results and utilize similar simple mutations during training.
+Despite the similarity, code repair commonly targets fixing bugs from \emph{complete} programs while we study potential bugs from partial code.
 To enrich the amount of data for program repair, methods have been proposed to synthesize artificial bugs through code mutants~\citep{patra2021semantic,richter2022learning, tufano2019learning,lutellier2020coconut,yasunaga2021break} or learning to create bugs~\citep{allamanis2021self}.
-We similarly employ code mutants to create artificial bugs.
+Similarly, we employ code mutants to create artificial bugs.

 \textbf{Relation to adversarial examples.~~} Adversarial examples are instances where small perturbations to the input lead the model to change into wrong predictions.
-They have been extensively studied in computer vision~\citep{akhtar2018threat, silva2020opportunities} and natural language processing~\citep{zhang2020adversarial}.
-Recently works suggested similar situations for code-learning models, where small, semantic-\textit{preserving} code transformations led to performance degradation~\citep{henkel2022semantic, ramakrishnan2022backdoors}. \Buggycodecomp can be seen as a dual problem to adversarial examples, where we expect the model to adjust its predictions up on small semantic-\textit{altering} changes in the input.
+They have been extensively studied in computer vision~\cite{akhtar2018threat, silva2020opportunities} and natural language processing~\cite{zhang2020adversarial}.
+Recent works suggested similar situations for code-learning models, where small, semantic-\textit{preserving} code transformations led to performance degradation~\cite{henkel2022semantic, ramakrishnan2022backdoors}. \Buggycodecomp can be seen as a dual problem to adversarial examples, where we expect the model to adjust its predictions up on small semantic-\textit{altering} changes in the input.
 In our case, sensitivity is not a problem, but \emph{in}sensitivity is.